-Step 5 Sharing Data with Stakeholders
+Sharing Data with Stakeholders

 Collecting and analyzing data are the first steps of a data-driven approach, but it is also important to be able to communicate data findings and translate the information into action.
+You can utilize questions about bystander intervention from the MACHB or Campus Culture and Bystander Engagement Survey.
+You can also utilize data from the Engage overview and deeper dive pre and post-test surveys along with the online introductory training.
+You can request that data from our staff to communicate these findings out to the broader campus community.
 See tips below on sharing data with stakeholders.